 2—How it all began: teenagers looking for religion.

 5—I’d been religious my entire life.
-I’d just studied Mormonism.
-I’d asked God about it.
-The next day I knew I had found my religion.
+NOW I knew I had found my religion.
 Because of that day I can never walk away.

 I miss those days but at the same time I am much happier now.
 I felt so inadequate; so out of place.
 I still do from time to time.
 Sometimes I consider our lives today—how very different we are, and how we are very much the same too.
 Today I am more confident, more comfortable in my own skin and with life in general.
 I never dreamed that was possible back in ’95.